 Necessary Skills and Qualities

-While RHITs rarely work with patients, they often interface with providers, insurance companies and health care facilities.
+While RHITs do not provide hands-on patient care, they often interface with providers, insurance companies and health care facilities.
 Excellent verbal and interpersonal skills are therefore an asset.
-Health information workers rely on strong computer and technological aptitude to keep pace in this rapidly evolving field.
-Comfort with math, word processing, data entry and electronic document management is also desirable.
+Health information professionals rely on strong computer and technological aptitude to keep pace in this rapidly evolving field.
+Comfort with math, word processing, data entry and electronic document management systems is also desirable.
 Attention to detail helps RHITs code with accuracy and comply with regulations and privacy laws.

 Opportunities for Advancement